three-o-clock/three-o-clock/README.md

 <img src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExZ3YxM2lxdzBqMmxydzhpMDZkMnphbXQxa254NDFhaGVsYWw5MHRsMiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/vLi3T5m3RH45y/giphy.gif">
 </p>

 My pronouns are tired/bored.
 I'm most probably sleeping or in a lecture.
+The time I'm not doing either of those, you can(not) find me.
+Jk. (not)

 I'm invested in **RAG** rn and it's been really fun learning about chunking strategies and embeddings, vector spaces, retrieval and all that.
 [This](https://www.youtube.com/live/Y9qn4XGH1TI) little talk is actually what got me hooked to RAG.